-11.5 Hearings
+11.6 Hearing

-11.5.1 Purpose.
-The purpose of the hearing is to assist the Academic Appeals Committee in forming an understanding of the circumstances relevant to the appeal.
+11.6.1 Purpose The purpose of the hearing is to assist the GSC Academic Appeals Committee in forming an understanding of the circumstances relevant to the appeal.
 The hearing is intended for the resolution of a dispute and is not intended to be adversarial.

-11.5.2 Arrangement of the hearing.
-If the matter has not otherwise been resolved, and when the TST Registrar has received responses from all interested parties under paragraph 11.4.6 (or when the deadline for responses has passed), the TST Registrar arranges a hearing of the matter before the Academic Appeals Committee at a reasonable time, giving the student notice at least seven days in advance of the date, time, and place of the hearing.
+11.6.2 Arrangement of the hearing If the matter has not otherwise been resolved, and when the TST Registrar has received responses from all interested parties under Sec.
+11.5.6 (or when the deadline for responses has passed), the TST Registrar arranges a hearing of the matter before the GSC Academic Appeals Committee at a reasonable time, giving the student notice at least seven days in advance of the date, time, and place of the hearing.
 Normally the appeal should be heard within sixty days of the receipt of the appeal.

-11.5.3 Procedures for the Hearing.
-The usual procedure at the hearing is as follows:
+11.6.3 Procedures for the Hearing The usual procedure at the hearing is as follows:

 - The Chair will explain the procedures at the hearing and the expected timeframe (appeals are usually allocated half a day). - The student appellant presents his/her case and calls witnesses, if any, to provide information on his/her behalf. - The Chair asks if the panel members or the respondent parties wish to ask any clarifying questions of the appellant. - The respondent parties have the opportunity to present their case and call any witnesses. - The panel members and the appellant are asked by the Chair if they have any clarifying questions they wish to ask the respondent parties. - The parties present closing statements. - The parties leave the hearing and the panel deliberates. - The panel releases a decision with reasons within thirty days following the hearing.
-11.5.4 Disposition.
-The Academic Appeals Committee may: - send a decision back to the decision-making body for reconsideration; - take any action that was available to the decision-making body at the time it considered the petition; or - deny the appeal.
+11.6.4 Disposition The GCS Academic Appeals Committee may: - send a decision back to the decision-making person or body for reconsideration; - take any action that was available to the person or decision-making body at the time it considered the petition; or - deny the appeal.

-11.5.5 Decision.
-The decision of the Academic Appeals Committee is final and the Academic Appeals Committee has power to issue the decision.
-The chair of the Academic Appeals Committee will communicate the decision in writing within thirty days to the appellant, the respondent, and the GCTS Director.
+11.6.5 Decision The decision of the GSC Academic Appeals Committee is final and the GSC Academic Appeals Committee has power to issue the decision.
+The Chair of the GSC Academic Appeals Committee will communicate the decision in writing within thirty days to the appellant and the respondent.
 The letter accompanying the decision from the Registrar will remind the appellant of the right of further appeal.
-An MA student has the right to appeal to the University of St. Michael's College (see 11.2.7)
+MA (USMC) students have the right to appeal to the Advanced Degree Appeals Committee at the Faculty of Theology, University of St. Michael's College.
+(Sec.
+11.3.7).

-11.5.6 Further reporting.
-The TST Registrar will communicate the decision to the ADC.
+11.6.6 Further reporting The TST Registrar will communicate the decision to the Director, GCTS.